 Public Relations

-Represent the convention in an official capacity with outside organizations such as the press.
+Represent the convention in an official capacity with outside organizations such as the press and local businesses.

 Social Media